melissa-pan/berkeley-aisys-prelim/xgboost.md

 > What are the main challenges in solving this problem?

 ### The Method
 > Brief overview (detailed analysis in Section 2):

-### Pros & Cons
-> Strengths:

-> Weaknesses/Limitations:

-### Impact & Contributions
-> Key contributions to the field:

-> How did this paper change the field after its release?

-### XGBoost Innovations on Gradient Boosting
-- **Useful background knowledge:**
-  - Gradient boosting and ensemble methods
-  - Decision trees and tree learning algorithms
-  - Distributed computing and parallel algorithms
-  - Cache optimization and memory hierarchy

-#### **Pre-history and context:**
-- Boosting originated from theoretical work on PAC learning
-- AdaBoost (1997) was the first practical boosting algorithm
-- Gradient boosting (2001) generalized boosting to arbitrary loss functions
-- Random Forest showed power of tree ensembles
-- But existing implementations were too slow for big data

 #### **Second-order Methods:**
 - Traditional gradient boosting uses only first-order gradients